 NCFP’s Community Foundations Family Philanthropy Network supports the special roles community foundations play with philanthropic families as a trusted resource and partner.
-A national Advisory Committee, chaired by Alicia Philipp, President of the Community Foundation for Greater Atlanta, provides strategic guidance.
+A National Advisory Committee, chaired by Jennifer Touchet, Senior Director of Family Philanthropy for the Greater Houston Community Foundation, provides strategic guidance.
 The Lilly Endowment and Charles Stewart Mott Foundation are partially underwriting the Network’s programs and services.

 Network members exchange ideas, tools, stories, and effective practices through Spark Session webinars, monthly topical calls, and a private Dropbox library.
 Some previous topics include: staffing your family engagement program, models for engaging next gen donors, working within a family’s advisory team, and educational programs for donor families.
 In addition, Network members are the only community foundations that can attend NCFP’s popular National Forum on Family Philanthropy.
 Each Forum features a special in-depth skill-building workshop just for community foundation staff and board members.